ChristopherJones72521/resume/README.md

 #### KRMA Radio | Head of Engineering / Co-Founder | Jun/2015 — Aug/2016
 - Led cross-functional team to develop, launch, and measure a low-latency, globally-accessible streaming infrastructure
-- Developed and maintained customer facing website, streaming servers, and infrastructure
+- Developed and maintained customer facing website and streaming servers
 - Created custom software to analyze streaming-server log data to ascertain listener volume for use in sales and marketing

 #### Wunderkind Technologies | President / Co-Founder | Mar/2014 — Dec/2015